-In addition to the high school program, SVGS serves the TAG population of 4th-8th grade students each year in our participating divisions.
-Each year, the staff offers a variety of professional development activities to area teachers in support of their math, science and technology curricula.
+In addition to the high school program, SVGS serves the advanced learner population of 4th-8th grade students each year in our participating divisions.

 Relationship with Area Schools

 The purpose of SVGS is to provide an integrated math, science and technology program and an integrated arts and humanities program in a unique learning environment particularly suited to the needs of gifted learners and is not available in the local schools.
 SVGS further distinguishes its programs from most area schools through extensive teamwork among faculty members to plan common activities that support concepts and skills being developed in all classes.

-SVGS works with local TAG coordinators in the schools to develop custom outreach programs that address the particular interests and needs of their students.
+SVGS works with local TAG/GT coordinators in the schools to develop custom outreach programs that address the particular interests and needs of their students.

 SVGS and VCTC are a part of the Shenandoah Valley Center for Advanced Learning (SVCAL).
 Dr. Lee Ann Whitesell is the director for the SVCAL.
-SVGS is administered by a Director, Ms. Lee Ann Whitesell.
-The office is managed by the School Secretary, Ms. Debbie Conner.
+SVGS is administered by a Director, Lee Ann Whitesell.
+The office is managed by the School Secretary, Debbie Conner.
 Teachers assist with some administrative and managerial tasks through a committee system.